psychemedia/finn-resources/src/meet-the-heroes.md

 ```

-I forget where I first heard this tale that describes just how swiftly Cuilthe was said to be able to run, but I love it for the comic potential.
+I forget where I first heard the following tale, which describes just how swiftly Cuilthe was said to be able to run, but I love it for the comic potential.

 ```{admonition} Cuilthe and the Sands of Ireland
 :class: dropdown